 bin directory to the PATH variable as well.
 Following the previous assumption, this should be either

 To install Ant, download a zip from here, extract it, move the first folder in the zip to a safe place, and update your PATH to include the

 bin folder in that folder.
 For example, if you moved the Ant folder to

 c:/, you'd want to add this to your PATH:

-Cordova also requires the ANDROID_HOME entry to be set, this should point to the
+Cordova requires the ANDROID_HOME environment variable to be set.
+This should point to the

 To install it, simply run:

 $ sudo npm install -g ionic